See some typical jobs that are good fits for each of our majors here.

 Secondary School Teacher

-More than half of the students who obtain a math-related degree from IWU major in Mathematics Education and become a middle school or high school math teacher.
-The IWU curriculum follows Indiana licensure requirements, but our graduates easily obtain licenses in other states if they choose.
+Approximately half of the students who obtain a math-related degree from IWU major in Mathematics Education and become a middle school or high school math teacher.
+The IWU curriculum follows Indiana teaching license requirements, but our graduates easily obtain licenses in other states if they choose.
 Even in difficult economic times, the job market for math teachers remains very strong.

 Some IWU Mathematics majors choose to complete a minor or second major in computing, a field which shares with mathematics an emphasis on logical and algorithmic thinking.
 These students are qualified for positions as consultants, analysts or cryptographers in technical divisions of corporations and government agencies.
 Several IWU Mathematics graduates have gone on to work for the National Security Agency.
 Demand for professionals with dual math and computing skills is expected to continue to grow rapidly.